MoCA Networking FAQ and Troubleshooting

 The MoCA Network Adapter (also called an Ethernet-to-Coax Bridge, or ECB) is what lets your DVR access the MoCA network.
 You need one MoCA Network Adapter for each non-MoCA-enabled device on your MoCA network (including your router).
 Refer to this table to determine which DVRs need a MoCA Network Adapter:

-DVR model Can I use it on my MoCA network?
-Does this DVR need a MoCA Network Adapter?
-Roamio Plus / Pro Yes No 4-Tuner Roamio Yes Yes Premiere 4 / XL4 / Elite Yes No Other Premiere series DVRs Yes Yes Series3 HD / HD / HD XL Yes Yes Series2 DT Yes Yes Series2 ST No Series1 No
+Device model Can I use it on my MoCA network?
+Does this device need a MoCA Network Adapter?
+Roamio Plus / Pro Yes No 4-Tuner Roamio Yes Yes TiVo Mini Yes No Premiere 4 / XL4 / Elite Yes No Other Premiere series DVRs Yes Yes Series3 HD / HD / HD XL Yes Yes Series2 DT Yes Yes Series2 ST No Series1 No

 A Point of Entry (POE) filter is an optional piece of equipment which keeps MoCA signals concentrated in your home and improves the performance of your MoCA network.

 This small piece of equipment splits one coax input into two or more outputs.
 For most setups, you only need a splitter with two outputs; however, some setups require more outputs.

 In most cases, you (not your cable provider) are responsible for providing your MoCA equipment.
 The TiVo Store has most of the equipment you need for MoCA networking.

 Coax component requirements

 Although most modern coax components are suitable for use with MoCA, some home networks might have older splitters, attenuators, amplifiers, or other devices that can affect the MoCA stream.
 To ensure that you can use MoCA, make sure all components in your coax line are: